tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

     +================+
           MP_MAP

-    Then you must process every query that'll came through other masters.
+    Then you must process every query that will came through other masters.
     Every request between masters will have Additional LSN and SERVER_ID.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~